 Singapore is a multiethnic country, and its cuisine blends Malay, Indian, Chinese, Indonesian and western influences.
 You’ll find cheap and expensive restaurants everywhere above all around Chinatown, Little India, Kampong Glam.
 If you want to enjoy the night-life as well go to Clark Quay and Boat Quay.

-Hawker Food Centres in Singapore: Chinatown Complex Food Centre, home to the largest hawker centre in Singapore; Tekka Centre in Little India, that features a bustling hawker centre; Tiong Bahru Food Centre, with several hawker food stalls awarded Michelin Bib-Gourmand; Lau Pa Sat known as the “old market”, located in downtown and one of the most popular hawker centre; Amoy Street Food Centre, located in Chinatown and with hundreds of stalls, with 6 of which listed in the Michelin Guide Singapore 2019 (4 were given Bib Gourmand distinctions).
+Hawker Food Centres in Singapore: Chinatown Complex Food Centre, home to the largest hawker centre in Singapore; Tekka Centre in Little India, that features a bustling hawker centre; Tiong Bahru Food Centre, with several hawker food stalls awarded Michelin Bib-Gourmand; Lau Pa Sat known as the “old market”, located in downtown and one of the most popular hawker centre; Amoy Street Food Centre, located in Chinatown and with hundreds of stalls, with 6 of which listed in the Michelin Guide Singapore 2019.

 Dishes of Singapore: our favourite local dishes and the ones we suggest trying are Hainanese Chicken Rice, Chilli Crab, Laksa, barbecued Stingray, Hokkien Prawn Mee, Char Siew meats on noodles, barbecued Stingray and fried Kuay Teow.

 - Click here to see the best Singapore Restaurants and customers’ reviews;

 - Click here to book a food tasting tour in Chinatown;

 - Click here to book a Singapore Ultimate food tour;

 - Click here to book a Singapore Michelin star street food tour;